WEEK 1 - Day 5

 Today, let’s have a look at why we sabotage ourselves.

 You probably know what I’m talking about: You have been eating healthily and exercising for 3 weeks, and you’re starting to see the first results.
-And then you have a totally ‘blah’ day, and you decide that just this ones you deserve some chips, and some chocolate, and to wash it all down with some wine.
+And then you have a totally ‘blah’ day, and you decide that just this once you deserve some chips, and some chocolate, and to wash it all down with some wine.

 The next day, you feel like a failure, like ‘It’s too late anyway now’ and you stop your new routine.